Thomahawkuru/Realsense-Surround-Tracking/README.md

 ```

 Each camera's extrinsic transformation matrix should be provided to align them in the 3D space.
-The configuration can be verified using `plot_cameras.py`
+The configuration can be verified using `plot_cameras.py`.
+Camera config files for Jackal 04 with 5 cameras is included.

 ## Usage
 ### Running Object Detection